-Research articles are peer reviewed by the Editor-in-Chief, editorial panel members and/ or outside reviewers.
+All articles are peer reviewed by 2 of the following: the Editor-in-Chief, Editorial Board members and/ or outside reviewers.
 If your research topic is an unusual one, we might ask you to suggest several potential outside reviewers.

-The Editor-in-Chief has an encyclopedic knowledge of wholistic healing and CAM therapies, supplemented as necessary by editorial panel and outside reviewers for unusual articles.
+The Editor-in-Chief has an encyclopedic knowledge of Complementary Therapies and wholistic healing, supplemented as necessary by Editorial Board members and outside reviewers for unusual articles.

 Our review and editing processes are user-friendly.
 If we feel your article will contribute to the healing literature, we will de everything we can to help you shape it to our mutual satisfaction.